 For more information or if you have questions, contact:

-Depending on COVID-19 pandemic restrictions, a decision regarding an in-person ceremony or a virtual ceremony will be made prior to the May commencement.
-The ceremony is tentatively set for Thursday, May 12, 2022, 6:30 p.m. in the Lester Jack Briggs Cultural Center at Fond du Lac Tribal and Community College.
+This year’s in-person ceremony is Thursday, May 12, 2022, 6:30 p.m. in the Lester Jack Briggs Cultural Center at Fond du Lac Tribal and Community College.
+The ceremony will be livestreamed and details will be available closer to the event date.

 What is graduation?